Psalm 23:2 “He makes me to lie down in green pastures;”

 Ecclesiastes 10:2 “A wise person chooses the right road; a fool takes the wrong one.”

 The path of trouble is often a path of our own choosing.
 We may know the way we should go, but it just doesn’t seem as fun as the way we desire.
-The enticement of sin can be too difficult to overcome.
-For the one who finds themself in a predicament that seems all too familiar, it isn’t until we find the trouble that comes with sin is when we grow wise to our foolishness.
+The enticement of sin can at times be too difficult to overcome.
+For the one who finds themself in a predicament that seems all too familiar, it isn’t until trouble comes that sin finally becomes more apparent.

 If trouble follows the fool, what can the wise expect?